Lyapunov-Based PI-Like Control for Robust Trajectory Tracking of a Four-Wheel Independently Driven and Steered Robot: Design and Experimental Validation: Introduction

+This work develops a Lyapunov-based PI-like control framework for robust trajectory tracking of a four-wheel mobile robot with independent steering and driving under a symmetric steering configuration.
+The proposed approach uses a reduced velocity-space model with bounded unmodelled effects represented as memoryless nonlinearities, and combines model-based feedforward compensation with proportional-integral feedback to establish practical stability and uniform ultimate boundedness of the combined inner-loop velocity-error and integral-error state.

+The main contributions of this work are summarized as follows: \begin{itemize} \item A reduced velocity-space dynamic model of the considered mobile robot is developed, with explicitly derived diagonal inertia, Coriolis, and input maps.
+The core structural properties of this model, including positive definiteness, the energy-balance identity, input regularity, and uniform spectral bounds, are established.
+Based on these properties, explicit residual-dynamics, Lipschitz, kinematic mismatch, and uncertainty bounds are derived, providing a constructive foundation for robust trajectory-tracking control design.

+\item A Lyapunov-based PI-like control law with model-based feedforward compensation is synthesized in the reduced velocity space.
+A Lyapunov-based practical stability analysis is developed for the closed-loop error dynamics, yielding explicit sufficient gain conditions for practical stability and uniform ultimate boundedness of the combined velocity-error and integral-error state.
+The resulting tuning conditions are expressed in terms of constants extracted from the robot dynamics and the residual bounds.

+\item The proposed control strategy is experimentally validated on a four-wheel independently driven and steered mobile robot platform on both horizontal and vertical surfaces, and benchmarked against a PI controller and a sliding-mode controller.
+The experiments demonstrate robust trajectory tracking in the presence of external disturbances, unmodelled memoryless nonlinearities, gravity-related effects, adhesion/contact phenomena, and varying contact conditions, confirming the practical robustness and applicability of the proposed control framework.
+The comparison shows that the proposed controller achieves lower tracking error and reduced actuation effort than both baseline controllers under these conditions. \end{itemize}

-The rest of the letter is organized as follows.
-The model and its properties are presented in Section \ref{sec_SystemDescription}.
-The controller design and main analysis results are given in Section \ref{sec_ControllerDesign}.
-Experimental results are reported in Section \ref{sec_Results}, followed by concluding remarks in Section \ref{sec_Conclusion}.
+The paper is organized as follows.
+A detailed mathematical model of the considered mobile robot is given in Section \ref{sec_SystemDescription}, where the kinematic model, reduced dynamic model, and its structural properties are derived.
+The proposed PI-like control strategy, residual error dynamics, and Lyapunov-based practical stability analysis are presented in Section \ref{sec_ControllerDesign}.
+Section \ref{sec_Results} describes the experimental setup and reports trajectory-tracking results on horizontal and vertical surfaces.
+Finally, concluding remarks are provided in Section \ref{sec_Conclusion}.